 P.S All students will meet in small groups once a week with the teacher outside of the regular classes.

 By end of the term, students will be able to...

-...raise valid and rational questions regarding Zen and Buddhism in Chinese culture and analyze and discuss these questions in Chinese
+...raise valid and rational questions regarding Chinese Zen and analyze and discuss these questions in Chinese

-...form ideas and opinions based on their research on the intersection of Chinese Buddhism, history, and culture and logically state and express their thoughts coherently and cohesively in Chinese
+...form ideas and opinions based on their research on Chinese Zen, history, philosophy and relevance to their own lives

 Delivery Method: Fully in-person

 Prerequisites: At least 3 terms of Chinese at the College level.

 Course Level: 4000-level

 M/Th 3:40PM - 5:30PM (Full-term)

 Categories: 4000 , All courses , Chinese , Four Credit , Fully In-Person